5 Surprising Benefits of B12 Shots

 5 Benefits of B12 Shots That You Should Know About

-Invigor Medical notes that some of the key benefits of B12 shots include a positive impact on one’s mood, energy, weight, red blood cell formation, and immunity.
+What are the benefits of B12 shots?
+Here are five huge benefits of B12 shots, including its positive impact on mood, energy, weight, red blood cell formation, and immunity.

 Feeling down?
 Daniel K. Hall-Flavin, M.D. tells the Mayo Clinic, “Low levels of B-12 and other B vitamins such as vitamin B-6 and folate may be linked to depression.”
 Studies may be inconclusive, but at the very least, a holistic and integrated approach to one’s health in the form of adequate vitamins and nutrients helps achieve a more balanced biology that certainly won’t hurt your overall mood.